-Studies have been commissioned by the University of Essex on Ecotherapy.
-Ecotherapy is about getting out of doors and becoming active in a natural environment as a way of boosting mental health.
-This recent study showed;
+In the past, the University of Essex has commissioned Eco therapy studies.
+Eco-therapy is about getting out of doors and becoming active in a natural environment as a way of boosting mental health.
+This study showed:

-- 71 percent reported decreased levels of depression after a walk in nature.
+- Seventy-one percent of the study participants reported decreased levels of depression after a walk in nature.

-- Over 70 percent said they felt less tense after a walk in nature.
+- Over 70 percent of the participants said they felt less tense after a walk in nature.

-- 90 percent said their self esteem increased after a walk in nature.
+- Ninety percent of the participants said their self-esteem increased after a walk in nature.

-- 88 percent of people reported feeling improved mood after their walk in nature.
+- Eighty-eight percent of the people reported feeling improved mood after their walk in nature.

-- Escape from our busy lives: We are reflecting, thinking and coming home to our self and this de-stresses and nourishes us.
+- Escape from our busy lives.
+We are reflecting, thinking and coming home to our self when we’re in nature.
+This de-stresses and nourishes us.